 PsyD students are able to complete all academic requirements in three (3) years of residency plus 1 year of internship.
-However, during the past 7 years 62.9% of students entering with a bachelor’s degree chose to take additional time (mean time to completion is 4.79 yrs.), and 36.3% of students entering with advanced standing chose to take additional time (mean time to completion is 4.56 years).
 The choice by students to take additional time primarily results from the desire to gain additional clinical experience in a particular field and from a need for additional time to finish doctoral paper.

 New GRE Quantitative: 152

 $1142.00 per credit hour (quarter hours) - PsyD students are required to attend for the four (4) quarters of the academic year thus completing the 135 required credits and all academic requirements in three (3) years of residency.
 This is a financial advantage over other programs that require students to be in residence for four (4) years or more.
 The University of Denver charges GSPP students flat-rate tuition, charging students the same fee for 12-18 credits per quarter, so a student's overall tuition cost is determined by how students arrange their schedule.

 Financial aid is available as loans, scholarships, fellowships, grants, work study and student work positions (TA, clinic assistantships.)

 Generally, GSPP is able to offer 50% of the incoming class non-loan financial assistance.